 We all have little tricks we learn over time to streamline therapy.
 One of my go-to tricks for preparing a speech session when you have no time (cause we have all been there, right!?) is a SENSORY BIN!
-This is so simple and fast that you can even do it during the session.
-Sensory bins are also effective because they are interactive and fun for a wide age range.

 I keep a sensory bin on-hand with just the filler and then I’m free to throw whatever in and it takes almost to no time.
 Using a sensory bin automatically makes an activity hands-on and engaging.

-For example, hide articulation cards in the box making a boring artic drill activity much more exciting.
+For example, hide articulation cards in the box, making a boring artic drill activity much more exciting.
 Or hide any other flash cards, picture cards, or task cards for the student to find and complete.

 I also use my sensory box as a quick reward or reinforcement in the middle or at the end of an activity – just put any type of motivating toys or trinkets.
 You can even place the pieces of a puzzle or toy for the student to find after each trial and then they can complete or play with the toy at the end.

-IDEAS:
+SENSORY BIN IDEAS:

-- Flashcards for any target you have on-hand
+• flashcards for any target you have on-hand

-- Small reinforcers – wind-up toys, balls, cars
+• small reinforcers – wind-up toys, balls, cars

 I kept general question cards to target a bunch of general speech goals for years AND finally created some nice ones to laminate!
 You can grab them here!
-They are saving me so much time and stress.
-These stimulus cards make it so easy to turn common speech targets into engaging activities.

 If you don’t have a sensory bin on-hand, I highly recommend you make one!
 They are so motivating for students and are easy and inexpensive to put together.
 I change out the filler occasionally to keep it interesting.